silkroadnomad/deContact/README.md

 # deContact
-A peer-to-peer address book and protocol built on Libp2p, Helia and OrbitDB Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+A peer-to-peer address book and protocol built on Libp2p, Helia and OrbitDB

 ## Main Use Case
 1. My address book on my phone is outdated.
 We need a way to automatically update contact data as somebody is moving into a new city or country.